HilalUluca/CANVA-Poster-Project/README.md

 # CANVA-Poster-Project

-This repository contains a poster design created for a cartoon workshop.
+This repository contains a posters design created for a cartoon workshop.
-The poster was designed using **Canva** and aims to promote the event in a simple and eye-catching way.
+The posters were designed using **Canva** and aims to promote the event in a simple and eye-catching way.

 ## Tools Used
 - Canva (design and layout)